BluCodeGH/obsidian/README.md

 Note: obsidian produces a `.cmds.old` file alongside the specified `.cmds` file.
 This file lets it know what to remove before starting, such that if a command chain is shortened the previous blocks are not left behind.
 This file should be kept with the source `.cmds` file, although it is not crucial and will be created if it does not exist.
 When distributing a `.cmds` file to others, do not include the `.cmds.old` file, as that file represents the current state of your world, not theirs.

 Note: bedrock (the library this uses to interface with minecraft worlds) requires a leveldb `.dll` or `.so` to be provided alongside it.
-No gurantees are given as to the state of the included files, so you may want to obtain them for yourself.
+No guarantees are given as to the state of the included files, so you may want to obtain them for yourself.
 See https://github.com/BluCodeGH/bedrock for more details.

 ## Syntax
 The .cmds file format is a simple one, a text file.
 Inside this file you can specify one or more chains, which act like normal chains of commands do in-game.
 The first command block in a chain can be any type, and the following ones are all chain command blocks.